-These are a few examples of my written work (and in one case my spoken work): a range of relatively informal and jargon-light presentations, interviews, and collaborations.
+These are a few examples of open access scholarship I have written and edited: a range of relatively informal and jargon-light presentations, interviews, and collaborations.
 My CV lists my other academic publications and conference presentations, and you can also read about my academic research.

-In 2013, I edited the Feminist Science Fiction special issue of Ada: A Journal of Gender, New Media, and Technology.
+In 2013 and 2017, I edited special issues of the open access journal Ada: A Journal of Gender, New Media, and Technology.

-The 12 essays vary from dense, lyrical scholarly works theorizing science fiction feminisms, the history of physics, new media art, and somatic capitalism, reproductive futurism, and Margaret Atwood to multimedia performance; there is an audio interview about Octavia Butler, a cyborgian dollhouse, and pieces on Lois McMaster Bujold, Cabin in the Woods, Sue Lange’s novella We, Robots, brainwave-scanning technology.
+The 2013 special issue, on “Feminist Science Fiction,” features 12 essays varying from dense, lyrical scholarly works theorizing science fiction feminisms, the history of physics, new media art, and somatic capitalism, reproductive futurism, and Margaret Atwood to multimedia performance; there is an audio interview about Octavia Butler, a cyborgian dollhouse, and pieces on Lois McMaster Bujold, Cabin in the Woods, Sue Lange’s novella We, Robots, brainwave-scanning technology.
 There’s even a piece by the grand dame of feminist science fiction theory, Donna Haraway, and a collectively written review of a new book on her work.
 Read more in my introduction.

 In 2012 I edited a collection on Futures of Feminism and Fandom for Aqueduct Press’s WisCon Chronicles series (Amazon link).
 It brings together writers, scholars, and fans’ discussions of science fiction, technology, race, gender, and many different perspectives on histories and futures.